van-richard/CompChemNotes/docs/terminal/bash/overview.md

 # That's how we can list .txt files in the current directory:
 ls -l | grep "\.txt"

-# Use `cat` to print files to stdout:
-cat file.txt

-# We can also read the file using `cat`:
-Contents=$(cat file.txt)
-# "\n" prints a new line character
-# "-e" to interpret the newline escape characters as escape characters
-echo -e "START OF FILE\n$Contents\nEND OF FILE"
-# => START OF FILE
-# => [contents of file.txt]
-# => END OF FILE

-# Use `cp` to copy files or directories from one place to another.
-# `cp` creates NEW versions of the sources,
-# so editing the copy won't affect the original (and vice versa).
-# Note that it will overwrite the destination if it already exists.
-cp srcFile.txt clone.txt
-cp -r srcDirectory/ dst/ # recursively copy

 # Look into `scp` or `sftp` if you plan on exchanging files between computers.
 # `scp` behaves very similarly to `cp`.
 # `sftp` is more interactive.

-# Use `mv` to move files or directories from one place to another.
-# `mv` is similar to `cp`, but it deletes the source.
-# `mv` is also useful for renaming files!
-mv s0urc3.txt dst.txt # sorry, l33t hackers...

-# Since bash works in the context of a current directory, you might want to
-# run your command in some other directory.
-We have cd for changing location:
-cd ~    # change to home directory cd      # also goes to home directory cd ..   # go up one directory
-        # (^^say, from /home/username/Downloads to /home/username)
-cd /home/username/Documents   # change to specified directory cd ~/Documents/..    # now in home directory (if ~/Documents exists) cd -    # change to last directory
-# => /home/username/Documents

-# Use subshells to work across directories
-(echo "First, I'm here: $PWD") && (cd someDir; echo "Then, I'm here: $PWD") pwd # still in first directory

 # Use `mkdir` to create new directories.
 mkdir myNewDir